friedrith/webhook-catcher/README.md

   //   branchDestination: ...,
   //   description: ...,
   //   title: ...,
+  //   reviewers: ...,
-  //
+  //   url: ...,
   //   see all fields in the following documentation
   // }
 })